rolkon/ML2021-Coreset-Selection/README.md

 >>> from latent_space_generator import generate_latent_space
 >>> generate_latent_space(dataset_type='fullset')
 ```
 With the parameter, either 'fullset' or 'subset' can be selected.
 This creates the latent space either from the full CIFAR-10 dataset (50'000 samples), or from the subset (20'000 samples).
-The result is saved in a CSV file.
+The result is saved in a CSV file in the same directory.

+The resulting file will be several hundets of Megabytes in size, that's why it is not included in this repository.
+It can be transferred upon request.

 ### Creating core-set indices
 #### Greedy K-Centers